 Alternative 2 would expand the monument to include all of the lands identified in Alternative 1, plus a 21-mile section of the Colorado River and about 5,370 acres of land along its north bank from the Loma boat-launch area downstream to the State line.

 Under Alternative 2, the expanded monument would total about 104,070 acres.

-Alternative 3 envisions continued BLM management of the study under its Interim Management Plan or, if Congress so designates, as Wilderness or as Recreation Land.
+Alternative 3 will continue BLM management of the study area under decisions of their Resource Management Plan (RMP).
+Three management options exist for the portion of the study area identified for wilderness consideration.
+That portion will be managed using direction from BLM's Wilderness Interim Management Policy, until Congress makes a decision on designation, at which time it will be managed either as wilderness or as recreation lands, depending upon the congressional decision.
 Because BLM's actual management under these various options would not materially differ, they are considered to be distinctive in name only and thus are treated here as a single alternative.
 Under Alternative 3, monument status and acreage would not be affected.